apache/privacy-website/policies/privacy-policy-gdpr-public.md

  - ensuring comfortable use of our website,
  - Evaluation of system security and stability as well
  - for further administrative purposes.

+The retention time for this data is 90 days.

 The legal basis for data processing is Art.
 6 para.
 1 p.
 1 lit. f GDPR.
 Our legitimate interest follows from the data collection purposes listed above.
 In no case we use the collected data for the purpose of drawing conclusions about you.
 In addition, we use cookies and analysis services when visiting our website.
 Further details can be found under no. 4 and 5 of this privacy policy.